 <active-response> <disabled>no</disabled> <command>firewall-drop</command> <agent_id>001</agent_id> <location>local</location> <rules_id>31510</rules_id> <level>8</level> <timeout>600</timeout> </active-response>

-Rather than have a specific rule in the active response block the
+Rather than have a specific rule in the Active response block, omit the

-rules_id can be omitted and all rules that are triggered above level 8 with source IP will be blocked by the firewall drop script using
+rules_id and all rules triggered above level 8 with source IP will be blocked by the firewall drop script using

 /var/ossec/logs/active-responses.log.
-Here is snip it of one of my logs.
+Here is a snippet of one of my logs.
 All the noisy bots are being blocked.
-Alerts for this noise no longer appear in my inbox as they are simply quietly blocked.
+Alerts for this noise no longer appear in my inbox as they are quietly blocked.